cosmicChild1987/urlChecker/README.md

 Status will either be 1 for a valid request, or 0 for an error

-time is the time in millseconds that the request took, if the status is 0, this will also be 0
+time is the time in millseconds that the request took, only supplied if status code is non 0